Kansans help with Hurricane Laura disaster relief in Louisiana, Texas

 Some workers describe the hours leading up to the impact as “sleepless.”

-“We had evacuate into areas outside of room into areas in the hotel, ready and in place,” said Jerry Conyers, disaster health service supervisor for the American Red Cross.
+“We had evacuated into areas outside of room into areas in the hotel, ready and in place,” said Jerry Conyers, a disaster health service supervisor for the American Red Cross.
 “So most of the storm did kind of veer off to the east so we were not impacted very hard.”

-Conyers is just north of Beaumont, Texas where he said there isn’t sever damage, but still a great need for assistance.
+Conyers is just north of Beaumont, Texas where he said there isn’t severe damage but still a great need for assistance.

 “We’re going to see a lot of people coming back to their homes so that’s going to give us even more clients to help take care of depending on the damage of their homes,” said Conyers.